Top 20 Most Popular Senegalese Foods & Dishes

 These street foods are really popular because they are very cheap, can be found everywhere, and are pretty tasty too.

 13. Acara: Cowpea Donuts

 This recipe is quite complex and has a long tradition.
-The acara dough requires a lot of effort as the acara had to be ground into a flour.
+The acara dough requires a lot of effort as the acara had to be ground into flour.
 Today, you can buy cowpea flour from supermarkets and African food shops.

-Let me present one of the best street foods of Senegal, the maad, otherwise known by its scientific name, Saba senegalensis.
+Let me present one of the best street foods of Senegal, the Maad, otherwise known by its scientific name, Saba senegalensis.
 Madd is the fruit of this creeping plant, which generally grows along streams.
 It matures with the first rains after more than a year on the vine.
-Saba senegalensis is a species the Apocynaceae family, a species of wild liana that grows in the African savannahs and is cultivated as a shrub.
+Saba senegalensis is a species of the Apocynaceae family, a species of wild liana that grows in the African savannahs and is cultivated as a shrub.

 This fruit has a globose shell that contains seeds coated with a very mellow and juicy yellow pulp.
 They taste both tart and sweet, and you can eat them as they come or season them with sugar, salt, and pepper.
 Mixed with water and sugar, they make a delicious juice.

-Generally, sombi is a popular children’s snack.
+Generally, Sombi is a popular children’s snack.
 But it’s also a cheap and hearty dish for those who want or need to be frugal.